Global Rolex shortage spreads to Cartier and Tudor luxury watches

 "We more than doubled our increases with them," Mr Duffy said, citing Richemont's Cartier, Swatch Group's Omega, LVMH's Tag Heuer, Rolex sister brand Tudor and independent Breitling.

-The retailer, with 171 stores in the UK and the US, said demand for certain Cartier and Tudor models is now causing new supply issues.
+The retailer, with 171 stores in Britain and the US, said demand for certain Cartier and Tudor models is now causing new supply issues.

 "We can't get enough Santos," Mr Duffy said of the Cartier aviator watch.
 "We can't get enough Tudor", particularly the brand's chronograph models, he added.